 If you love plums already, then I’m reasonably sure you’ll like this vibrantly colored, juicy vegan blackberry plum crisp.
 If you’re more of a pie crust person, you can also try my vegan plum and spelt galette, which is another favorite of mine during plum season.

 I’m making my way back to grad school (again!) this fall.
 This time, it’s to begin my masters in nutrition science.
 My start date for classes is right around the corner.
 I’m excited, but I’m nervous, too.
 The last year has been such a gift, a chance to dive back into writing, blogging, and counseling with purpose and pleasure.
 It’s hard to leave it behind.
 But I realize that the education I’m getting— more thorough understanding of nutrition science and how it works—is precious.

+This fall, I’ll have courses in nutritional ecology, nutritional biochemistry, and human development.
+I’ll report back to you on what I’m learning from time to time.
 I also plan to share with you some of my strategies for meal prep and planning as a part-time student.
 This was something I really wanted to do more constructively during my post-bacc, but those years were so chaotic that I never really shared in a way that was helpful.
-I work with a lot of students and part-time students and busy clients, and I’m increasingly eager to share the strategies I give them here on the blog.
+I think I can do better now!